bguijt/turingpi2/projects/talos/bgp/README.md

 ```

 ## Script
-To setup the BGP parts automatically (meaning, a `CiliumLoadBalancerIPPool`, a `CiliumBGPPeeringPolicy`,
+The configuration consists of four parts:
+1. a `CiliumLoadBalancerIPPool`
+2. a `CiliumBGPPeeringPolicy`
-Kubernetes Node labels and the Ubiquiti USG BGP configuration),
+3. assigned Kubernetes Node labels
+4. Ubiquiti USG BGP configuration

-I created a script which does exactly that: [bgp-setup.sh](bgp-setup.sh).
+To setup these BGP parts automatically, I created a shell script: [bgp-setup.sh](bgp-setup.sh).

 You only need to change the configuration variables at the top, and you are good to go.
 Before running, make sure you have the SSH password ready to the Ubiquiti USG Gateway,